stfc/IAM-Docs/docs/getting-started/registering-an-account.md

 4. Please read the **Acceptable Usage Policy** and **Privacy policy** carefully.
 5. Click `Register` to submit the account request.
 6. You will recieve an email to verify your email account.
-Please click on the link to confirm you registration request.
+Please click on the link to confirm your registration request.
 7. Your request will be passed to the on-duty admin team and we aim to process your request within **4 working hours**.